HeartWise-AI/DeepECG_Docker/README.md

 ## 📚 Citation

-If you find this repository useful, please consider citing our work:
+If you find this repository useful, please cite our work:

 ```
 @article{,